megellman/refactoring-mockup-accessibility/README.md

 ```
  <img src="./assets/images/search-engine-optimization.jpg" class="float-left" />
  ```
+Without the alt attribute, it's impossible for the screen reader to describe what this image is.
+If, for some reason, the image isn't able to load, anyone visiting this site will not know what the image contained.

 ```
  <img src="./assets/images/search-engine-optimization.jpg" class="float-left" alt="SEO diagram on a notebook"/>
 ```
+The alt attributes provide a clear description of the image and its purpose on the page.
+Additionally, if the image isn't able to load, the alt attributes appears.
 ### Crafting a concise, descriptive title